-In addition to these, the following salutation types will affect the way in which matchIT will generate a contact as well as a salutation.
+In addition to these, the following salutation types will effect the way in which matchIT will generate a contact as well as a salutation.

 Туре Salutation Rule Example

 SZ (Suffix) Dear (def) Prefix Surname Dear Mr Smith

 ZZ (Suffix) Dear (def) Prefix Surname Dear Mr Smith

-TA Prefix Your Eminence
+ТА Prefix Your Eminence

 BA Dear Prefix Dear Madam

 SA Dear Prefix Surname Dear Family Smith

-^{&#}x27;SA' is the same as type 'S', but if a full forename is found, the full forename is ALWAYS included in the generated contact, regardless of whether or not the 'Use full name in contact?' option is ticked.
+\'SA' is the same as type 'S', but if a full forename is found, the full forename is ALWAYS included in the generated contact, regardless of whether or not the 'Use full name in contact?' (on page 35) option is ticked.

-Туре Contact Rule Example SZ (def) Prefix Forename Surnames Suffix Mr John Smith Jr ZZ (def) Prefix Forename Surname Mr John Smith TA Prefix Forename Surname Your Eminence John Smith BA (EQUIV) Forename Surname Countess Jane Smith SA Prefix Forename Surname Family John Smith
+Туре Contact Rule Example SZ (def) Prefix Forename Surnames Suffix Mr John Smith Jr ZZ (def) Prefix Forename Surname Mr John Smith ТА Prefix Forename Surname Your Eminence John Smith BA (EQUIV) Forename Surname Countess Jane Smith SA Prefix Forename Surname Family John Smith matchIT first reads the records from the input file into the selected Main File.
+If they are already in a matchIT standard DBF file (see "Main File Layout" on page 30), then you can select Generate Keys from the Import menu instead of Import.
+Both options perform processing as follows (assuming that the relevant fields are defined in the Main File Layout and that you have the appropriate modules of the matchIT suite):